veeto

 Key Takeaways

-• Establishes a new state fund to reduce funding gaps between California school districts.
+• Establishes a new state fund to increase per-pupil funding in lower-funded school districts.

-• Requires automatic transfers to the fund when state education funding increases.
+• Requires the state to transfer money to the fund when education funding increases year-over-year.

 Get Involved